hamidhosen42/CUET-CP-full-Syllabus-solution/README.md

    ● Must participate in Long-Contests (Upto 5 days) that will be held after each class

    ● Take help from your Batch-mates, Seniors and Teachers if needed

+Expectations:

+   ● Able to implement your idea

+   ● Familiarize with all online judges

+   ● Read Tamim Shahriar Subeen’s Book completely

+   ● Solve all the problems of LightOJ beginner’s category

+   ● Total Number of problems solved: 200+

+   ● CF rating:

+   -At the start: 900+

+   -At the end: 1200+